 2. Finding the Right Resources

 The availability of skilled resources is another major challenge faced by small and medium enterprises.
 There are a limited number of skilled IT personnel who can drive a successful ERP implementation, and they are expensive to recruit.
 SMEs are at a disadvantage when compared to their larger counterparts in finding and retaining the right resources due to their size and budget constraints.
-The lack of a well-trained workforce can lead to unforeseen risks in your ERP implementation.
+The lack of a well-trained workforce can lead to unforeseen risks in the ERP implementation.

 3. Budget Constraints